manolo/gwt-api-generator/README.md

 Currently the generator only supports Web Components written in Polymer 1.0 syntax.
 Support for other type of JavaScript sources might be added in the future.

-Original motivation behind the project was to provide GWT community an easy access to the elements in [Vaadin Elements](https://github.com/vaadin/vaadin-elements) library.
+Original motivation behind the project was to provide GWT community an easy access to the elements in [Vaadin Elements](https://github.com/vaadin/vaadin-core-elements) collection.

 ## Installation and Usage